 It can seem like a very convenient and cheap way of getting around and seeing some of the beautiful parts of the island on your own time frame.
 You can avoid the crowds, go shopping without having to walk for miles in blistering heat or just enjoy having the wind in your face and for experienced motorcyclists using a lot more than usual caution it is just that.

 The problem arises when you arrive on Phuket and decide to try a scooter for the first time – absolutely DO NOT, this is not the place to learn.
-Traffic laws are seen as mere suggestions and interpreted to suit individual needs, apparently there are speed restrictions and the traffic drives on the left – both of those may come as a bit of a surprise to you after you’ve been driving for a few days.
-Countless divers have had to cancel their Phuket diving because of motorbike accidents
+Traffic laws are seen as mere suggestions and interpreted to suit individual needs.
+Apparently there are speed restrictions and the traffic drives on the left.
+Both of those may come as a bit of a surprise to you after you’ve been driving for a few days.
+Mirrors and indicators seem to be for aesthetic purposes only.
+Countless divers have had to cancel their Phuket diving because of motorbike accidents.

 Wear A Helmet!

-The tarmac in Thailand is just as hard as it is in the rest of the world and will relieve your head of it’s brain just as efficiently.
+The tarmac in Thailand is just as hard as it is in the rest of the world so will relieve your head of its contents just as efficiently.
 You make think it’s cool to drive around with no helmet but the only people who will show appreciation is the local constabulary at their frequent checkpoints.
-You’ll see plenty of tourists, locals and expats driving around without a helmet, it doesn’t mean they’re cool or clever, just stupid really.
+You’ll see plenty of tourists, locals and expats driving around without a helmet.
+It doesn’t mean they’re cool or clever, just stupid really.

 You are required to have a Thai driving license or an international driving license.
-You may get away with your normal driving license if it is clearly marked that you’re licensed to drive motorbikes, if not you definitely won’t.
-Checkpoints are placed on the major routes between the beach resorts and difficult to avoid.
+You may get away with your normal driving license if it is clearly marked that you’re licensed to drive motorbikes.
+If not you definitely won’t.
+Checkpoints are placed on the major routes between the beach resorts so difficult to avoid.